stdcerr/xfce-test/README.md

 As the applications of the container are built from source _all_ developer packages and many developer tools are pre-installed.
 Also the sourcecode is available in the folder `/git` within the container

 ## Examples
-An advanced example if you want to check a command in all docker images you have locally:
+An advanced example if you want to check a command in all podman images you have locally:
 ```
 xfce-test list_local|xargs -n1 -I XYZ bash -c "TAG=XYZ xfce-test call apt search gtk-3-dev 2>&1 | egrep gtk-3\|working ; echo '----' "
 ```